RaviTambade/TAP/notes/internrole.md

 I gathered requirements from stakeholders and translated them into actionable design specifications.
 For projects like the Inventory Management System and TFLPortal, I conducted interviews and discussions with clients to understand their needs and preferences, developing comprehensive design systems to outline the structure, functionality, and user interface elements.

 **2. Database Design using RDBMS Concepts:**
-I designed well-structured database schemas using MySQL, focusing on entity-relationship modeling, defining tables, relationships, constraints, and ensuring data integrity for projects like TFLPortal, EKrushi portal, and Inventory Management System.
+I designed well-structured database schemas using MySQL, focusing on entity-relationship modeling, defining tables, relationships, constraints, and ensuring data integrity for projects like TFLAssessment, TFLPortal, EKrushi portal, and Inventory Management System.

 **3. Organizing Applications using Layered Architecture:**
 I organized applications using a layered architecture approach to ensure maintainability, scalability, and separation of concerns.
 This facilitated modular development, independent testing of components, and better organization of presentation, business logic, and data access layers.